 BigBallsChuck20 left the room

 But in 1998, disaster struck.
-Arguing with his wife one hot summer night, Bukowski, drunk and raging, flung his computer through the open kitchen window.
-Landing among his cherished bees, the computer immediately caught fire in the LA heat.
+Arguing with his wife one hot summer afternoon, Bukowski, drunk and raging, flung his computer through the open kitchen window.
+Landing among his cherished bees, the computer naturally caught fire in the heat of the LA sun.
 The entire apiary was destroyed.

 Hanks was a broken man after that.
 The only healthy passion he ever had, killed by the poison that had blighted so much of his existence.
 Crestfallen, he retired silently to his bed that night, and that was where he stayed for the last six weeks of his life.
 In the final days, we gathered by his bedside and took it in turns to remind him of everything he ever did wrong.
 He liked that.
 It reinforced his self-image.
-As the great man himself once wrote: "No man should die / A stranger to himself."
+He always used to say, "no man should die a stranger to himself."